tigrannajaryan/opentelemetry-service/exporter/otlphttpexporter/README.md

 The following settings are required:

-- `endpoint` (no default): The target URL to send data to (e.g.: https://example.com:55681/v1/traces).
+- `endpoint` (no default): The target URL prefix to send data to (e.g.: https://example.com:55681).
+  The prefix will be appended with a suffix that corresponds to the data type that is sent:
+  For traces /v1/traces will be appended, for metrics /v1/metrics will be appended, for logs /v1/logs will be appended to the `endpoint` to compose the final URL where the OTLP/HTTP POST request will be made.

 The following settings can be optionally configured: